man opening empty wallet

 Business bankruptcy is a legal process initiated when a business cannot repay its outstanding debts or obligations.
 Chapter 11 Bankruptcy protection provides a chance for a fresh start for businesses struggling to meet financial commitments and offers protection through the guidance of the bankruptcy court.

-To navigate the complexities of bankruptcy and its potential impact on your business, it's essential to research the available options, understand the legal requirements, and seek appropriate professional guidance.
+To navigate the complexities of the bankruptcy code and its potential impact on your business, it's essential to research the available options, understand the legal requirements, and seek appropriate professional guidance.
 Bankruptcy can be a lengthy and complicated process.
 Still, proper support can lead to a new beginning and a more robust financial foundation for a business's future.

 Understanding Business Bankruptcy